BUBBLE-RH/bubble-docs/README.md

 | 35% | **Rounds.** Accumulates in NVDA.
 Converted to $BUBBLE and paid to holders each time the bubble raises a round. |
 | 2% management fee | Team.
 Disclosed on-chain; readable on the token contract. |

 Buybacks are executed by the protocol and skipped only when a buy would move the price more than 3%.
 Anything skipped lands with the team, who buy back manually in smaller pieces.
-That is why the buyback line reads "up to."

 ---